-The Pre-Action Protocol for Housing Disrepair Cases sets out certain steps which prospective parties to a housing disrepair case are expected to carry out before Court proceedings are issued.
-The Protocol encourages the parties to avoid unnecessary litigation, exchange information at an early stage and to keep the costs of resolving disputes down.
-The Protocol also promotes the speedy and appropriate carrying out of any repairs which are the landlord’s responsibility and aims to ensure that tenants receive any compensation to which they are entitled as quickly as possible.
+The Pre-Action Protocol for Housing Disrepair Cases sets out steps parties to a housing disrepair case should carry out before court proceedings are issued.
+It encourages parties to avoid unnecessary litigation, exchange information early and minimise the costs of resolving disputes.
+It also promotes speedy and appropriate repairs which are the landlord’s responsibility and aims to ensure tenants receive compensation they are entitled to as quickly as possible.

 When does the Pre-Action Protocol for Housing Disrepair Cases apply?

-It does not apply to disrepair claims which originate as counterclaims or set-offs in other proceedings or claims brought under section 82 of the Environmental Protection Act 1990.
+It does not apply to disrepair claims which originate as counterclaims or set-offs in other proceedings or claims brought under s 82 of the Environmental Protection Act 1990.

-Where the case has a personal injury element the Pre-Action Protocol for Personal Injury Claims should be followed in relation to the personal injury element of the claim, unless the personal injuries suffered are insufficient to warrant a separate procedure and no expert evidence is needed beyond the letter of a General Practitioner.
+Where the case has a personal injury element, the Pre-Action Protocol for Personal Injury Claims should be followed in relation to the personal injury element of the claim, unless the personal injuries suffered are insufficient to warrant a separate procedure and no expert evidence is needed beyond the letter of a GP.

-If a limitation period is about to expire the tenant may commence Court proceedings without following the Protocol.
-However, in such circumstances landlords are encouraged to confirm that they will not rely on limitation as a Defence in subsequent proceedings and tenants are encouraged to ask landlords to agree to extend the limitation period.
+If a limitation period is about to expire, the tenant may commence court proceedings without following the Protocol.
+However, in such circumstances landlords are encouraged to confirm that they will not rely on limitation as a defence in subsequent proceedings and tenants should ask landlords to agree to extend the limitation period.

 What are the requirements of the Pre-Action Protocol for Housing Disrepair Cases?

-If the Claimant is unable to send a letter of claim setting out full details of the claim because he is awaiting information or where a repair is urgent, the Claimant is encouraged to send an early notification letter to the landlord.
+If the claimant is unable to send a letter of claim setting out full details of the claim because he is awaiting information or where a repair is urgent, the claimant should send an early notification letter to the landlord.

 The letter of claim

-The tenant is expected to notify the landlord of his claim at the earliest reasonable opportunity by sending to him a letter of claim.
+The tenant should notify the landlord of his claim at the earliest reasonable opportunity by sending to him a letter of claim.

-A landlord should reply to an early notification letter or a letter of claim, normally within 20 working days.
-This time will be extended where a single joint expert is appointed or whether experts agree a schedule following a joint inspection.
+A landlord should normally reply to an early notification letter or a letter of claim within 20 working days.
+This time will be extended where a single joint expert is appointed or where experts agree a schedule following a joint inspection.

-If the tenant has proposed the instruction of an expert the landlord should indicate whether or not a proposed single joint expert is agreed and whether any letter of instruction provided is agreed.
-If the landlord is prepared to agree to a single joint expert but with separate instructions, a copy of his letter of instruction should accompany his letter of response.
+If the tenant has proposed the instruction of an expert, the landlord should indicate whether a proposed single joint expert is agreed and whether any letter of instruction provided is agreed.
+If the landlord agrees to a single joint expert but with separate instructions, a copy of his letter of instruction should accompany his letter of response.
 If the appointment of a single joint expert is not agreed the landlord should state whether he agrees to a joint inspection.

-The landlord’s response should state whether liability is admitted and if so, in respect of defects.
-If the landlord disputes part or the entire claim he should give reasons for this.
+The landlord’s response should state whether liability is admitted and if so, in respect of which defects.
+If the landlord disputes part or the entire claim he should give reasons.

-If the landlord wishes to make any point regarding lack of notice of the repair or any difficulty in gaining access he should set out any such point in the letter of response.
+If the landlord wishes to make any point regarding lack of notice of the repair or any difficulty in gaining access, he should set this out in the letter of response.

-Where liability is admitted the landlord should provide a full schedule of intended works, any offer of compensation and any offer in respect of costs.
+Where liability is admitted the landlord should provide a full schedule of intended works and any offers of compensation and costs.

 Failure by a landlord to respond

-If a landlord fails to respond to an early notification letter within 20 working days, the tenant is expected to send him a letter of claim.
+If a landlord fails to respond to an early notification letter within 20 working days, the tenant should send him a letter of claim.

-The Protocol sets out detailed guidance regarding the use of experts.
-With the aim of minimising costs the Protocol sets out the circumstances where expert evidence may not be necessary and where expert evidence is required, encourages the instruction of single joint experts.
-Where the parties are unable to agree to the instruction of a single joint expert joint inspections by experts are recommended.
+The Protocol sets out the circumstances where expert evidence may not be necessary and where expert evidence is required and encourages the instruction of single joint experts.
+Where the parties are unable to agree to the instruction of a single joint expert, joint inspections by experts are recommended.

-The Protocol expects the parties to consider alternative dispute resolution procedure as an alternative to Court proceedings.
-The Courts take the view that litigation should be a last resort and may require parties to provide evidence that alternative means of resolving their dispute were considered.
+The Protocol expects the parties to consider ADR procedures as an alternative to court proceedings.
+The courts take the view that litigation should be a last resort and may require parties to provide evidence that ADR was considered.

-The protocol sets out some of the options the parties may wish to consider for the purpose of resolving their dispute.
-These are discussion and negotiation, early neutral evaluation by an independent third party, mediation and the use of certain other procedures which includes the following:
+The protocol sets out ADR options for the parties including discussion and negotiation, early neutral evaluation by an independent third party, mediation.
+Other procedures recommended include: